 The outsourcing of companies’ payroll frees up resources and valuable human capital for our clients.
 Our confidential and customised payroll team caters for all the formalities involved in fulfilling all your business’ payroll needs.

 Outsourcing of Payroll

 Companies which are engaged in employment activities in Malta, are required to keep full records for each employee, to include amounts paid as salaries, bonuses, allowances, any other additions, together with any deductions required by law relating to income tax and social security contributions (NI) from the date of engagement to the date of termination of employment.
 It is very important that statutory requirements are strictly adhered to.

 CSB Group’s dedicated payroll team assists clients with their payroll requirements where the outsourcing of payroll is required.
-CSB Group currently provides accounting and payroll services to well over 500 companies which operate within the online gaming, financial services, retail, aviation, marketing and consultancy services.
+CSB Group currently provides payroll services to well over 70 companies which operate within the online gaming, financial services, retail, shipping, marketing, consultancy services amongst others.
 Currently the largest payroll being administered consists of 200 employees.
-CSB Group’s Payroll Services are further complemented by Tax and Employment Law.
+CSB Group’s Payroll Services are further complemented by Tax, Employment Law and HR Consultancy.

 Cloud-based Payroll System

 Through cloud based payroll systems used in the generation of clients’ payrolls, we are able to provide clients with more value added services both for their employees and their HR-related functions.
 Employees are provided with access to their own portal to view payslips, FS3s, apply for leave electronically.
 Leave approval is facilitated and integrated within the payroll system.
 Once approved by respective managers, it is automatically shown and catered for in employees’ payslips.
 Therefore no separate leave systems need to be maintained, rather it can be catered for within the same payroll system

 Our team can handle the setting up of the payroll function and the registering of the employees that will be working in Malta.
 This includes: